 The Birkett Six Hour Relay Race

 The UK's largest annual motor race will return on October 28th 2017.
 Offering six hours of unbeatable racing on the Silverstone Grand Prix Circuit in a relay format, last year's Birkett saw a capacity grids of 70 teams with reserves, so don't miss out this year - submit your team entry early and be part of one of motorsport's longest-running traditions.
-2017 entry packs will be available mid-summer - ensure you keep an eye on the news page, and/or sign up to our e-newsletter here and like the Birkett Facebook page to be alerted as to registration opening.
+2017 entry packs are available here and keep an eye on the Birkett Facebook page for up to date news.

 About the Birkett